julienvincent/ts-codec/README.md

 ## What is ts-codec

 This tool was built to solve a specific set of use-cases surrounding validation and Serialization/Deserialization of data in TypeScript applications.
 This is achieved by providing a suite of tagged `Codecs` designed to be composed together in order to describe 2-way data schemas and derive static TypeScript types from.
-These schemas can then be encoded as JSON-Schema to be used for data validation through other exelent JSON-schema validation tools like [AJV](https://github.com/ajv-validator/ajv).
+These schemas can then be encoded as JSON-Schema to be used for data validation through other excellent JSON-schema validation tools like [AJV](https://github.com/ajv-validator/ajv).

-This tool is heavilly inspired by other similar tools like [Zod](https://github.com/colinhacks/zod) and [io-ts](https://github.com/gcanti/io-ts) and can almost be seen as a type of marriage of the two in order to achieve something slightly different.
+This tool is heavily inspired by other similar tools like [Zod](https://github.com/colinhacks/zod) and [io-ts](https://github.com/gcanti/io-ts) and can almost be seen as a type of marriage of the two in order to achieve something slightly different.
 The codec API follows Zod's quite closely (Thanks colinhacks for the hard work :) with the exception that it is altered to support two-way transformations of data.

+In summary, the goals of this project are:

+- Describe a _single_ schema that can;
+- Encode and Decode data (Date <-> string, for example)
+- Be used to derive TypeScript types from both the Encoded and Decoded form
+- Be used to validate data, both in the Encoded and Decoded form

 ## Quick Example